The growth of Hawke's Bay's fast food alley

 St Pierre’s Sushi is the anchor tenant for the redevelopment of the Stortford Lodge roundabout corner site vacant since the closure of a Caltex petrol station 14 years ago.
 It was later acquired by Z Energy in a purchase of the Caltex stations, and sold for development about seven years ago.

-Tenants are still being sought for two other premises to be built on the near-3000m site, where the service station was demolished in August 2010.
+Tenants are still being sought for two other premises to be built on the near-3000 sq m site, where the service station was demolished in August 2010.

 As is the case with many older gas station sites that had underground tanks, there were hydrocarbon issues which needed to be resolved before the site could be developed for such use as is now starting with site works.